Back to knowledge baseEASM

 • Credentials: leaked passwords on the dark web

 For a long time, EASM was a tool for large enterprises with large security teams.
-But the threat has become democratic: automated scanning tools make it just as easy for cybercriminals to scan a thousand small companies simultaneously as one large company.
+But the threat has become democratic: automated scanning tools make it just as easy for cybercriminals to scan a thousand small businesses at once as one big one.

-NetGuard EASM is specifically designed for the scale and budget of an SME.
-You don't need an internal security team.
-You don't need a technical background.
-We handle the monitoring and contact you when a relevant finding is made.
+NetGuard EASM is designed specifically for the scale and the budget of an SME.
+No in-house security team required.
+No technical background required.
+NetGuard handles the monitoring and gets in touch whenever a relevant finding comes up.

 Conclusion

-EASM is no longer a luxury — it's a baseline requirement for every organisation that is digitally active.
-The difference between an incident you can avert in time and one that shuts down your business for weeks may lie in one unnoticed subdomain or one leaked email address.
+EASM is no longer a luxury — it's a basic requirement for any organisation active online.
+The difference between an incident that can be headed off in time and one that shuts a business down for weeks can come down to a single unnoticed subdomain or one leaked e-mail address.

 Want to know what your attack surface looks like today?
-Contact NetGuard for an initial analysis.
+Get in touch with NetGuard for a first analysis.

 Share this article